• Proposed

 Justification

-Chlorostroma vestlandicum was discovered in 2011 and described from western Norway (Nordén et al. 2014).
+Chlorostroma vestlandicum was discovered in 2010 and described from western Norway in 2014.
 After surveying a large number of sites throughout western/southern Norway in the period 2011-2020 it is currently known from 23 sites (>1km apart).
 Recently, it was also discovered from 3 sites in western (European) Russia (E. Popov pers. comm.).
 Chlorostroma vestlandicum is a fairly conspicuous and characteristic stromatic pyrenomycete, and is probably a rare species with a limited distribution.
 It is a highly distinctive species due to a strikingly orange entostroma, a specialized association with the wood-decay fungus Hypoxylon vogesiacum, and only found in connection with this on dead wood of Ulmus glabra (wych elm).
-In Norway, H. vogesiacum and U. glabra are nationally red-listed as NT and VU respectively.
+In Norway, H. vogesiacum and U. glabra are nationally red-listed as NT and EN respectively.
 The substrate and supposed fungal host of C. vestlandicum will in the future be declining in its main distribution area.
 Dutch Elm Desease (DED) affects so far only the populations in SE Norway (one locality, Vestfold) and has not spread to western Norway, but this disease is a significant future threat to C. vestlandicum in its entire distribution area.

 Taxonomic notes